AnnouncementsFebruary 17, 20263 min read

 Open data

-Every score brin produces is public and the tools are open source.
+Every score Brin produces is public and the tools are open source.
 The API requires no auth and costs nothing.
 If you prefer not to depend on the API, download the full dataset and host it on your own infrastructure.
 The more widely trust signals are available, the harder it becomes for malicious context to spread.

 Get started at brin.sh/docs/get-started/quickstart.